MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 ### Example implementation

-For an example implementation of these APIs, refer to `JobsControllerImpl.cs` in the [Microsoft Fabric Workload Development Sample repository](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample).
+For an example implementation of these APIs, see *JobsControllerImpl.cs* in the [samples repository](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample).

 ## Frontend